A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Introduction

 with $\alpha\in(0,\frac{1}{2})$ and $\gamma\in(0,1)$.
 Note that in \eqref{gau-ord}, Gaussian process regression corresponds to an order of $\alpha=1$, and hence is not contained in these convergence results.
 We investigate the convergence analysis via numerical experiments in Section \ref{Numerical experiments}.
 We stress that the embedding theorem (Theorem \ref{Par-Rep}) indicates that $\mathcal{H}_K \hookrightarrow C_b^s(\mathbb{R}^{d})$, and therefore the convergence above can also be stated as

 \end{description}

 \item In Section \ref{Numerical experiments}, we illustrate the methods presented in the paper by applying the structure-preserving kernel estimator to learn the Hamiltonian functions of various Hamiltonian dynamical systems, including some common Hamiltonian systems, a Hamiltonian system with a highly non-convex potential, as well as systems whose potential functions exhibit singularities.
+We perform a numerical convergence analysis to illustrate the theoretical bounds derived in Section \ref{Convergence analysis and error bounds}.
 We also compare the performance and training cost between our algorithm and that of the HNN approach, where the Hamiltonian function is modeled as a neural network and trained with gradient descent. \end{enumerate}

 \paragraph{Comparison with some related results in the literature} In our structure-preserving scheme, given a scalar-valued function $H: \mathbb{R}^{2d} \rightarrow \mathbb{R}$ defined on phase space, we consider vector fields of the form $X_H=J\nabla H$, and it is our goal to preserve this structure in the learning process.
 Our approach is related to the inspiring work in \cite{feng2021learning}, where $n$ interacting particle systems are considered and for which the Hamiltonian function takes the form